Why mountain bike Queenstown?

 Pack protective gear suitable to your riding style.
 If you want to ride more advanced trails, bring a full-face helmet as well as your open face helmet, eye protection and wear pads.
 If you don’t have protective mountain bike gear, you can buy or rent here.

-Mountain biking at 7 Mile Scenic Reserve Bike Park
+7 Mile Scenic Reserve Bike Park

 Getting started riding in Queenstown